 Using security keys offers the strongest security among 2SV methods.
-It's a physical key that users usually insert into a USB port on a computer.
+Users typically insert this physical key into a USB port on a computer.
 When prompted, a user touches the key and it generates a cryptographic signature.

-Some scammers set up phishing sites that pretend to be Google and ask for 2SV codes.
-Because Google security keys use encryption, and they verify that the user is on a legitimate site, security keys are less prone to phishing attacks.
+Some scammers set up phishing sites that pose as Google and ask for 2SV codes.
+Because Google security keys use encryption and verify the legitimacy of the sites users visit, security keys are less prone to phishing attacks.

-For Android mobile devices, a user taps a security key on their device to use the key.
-Near Field Communication (NFC) has to be enabled on the mobile device.
-USB and Bluetooth Low Energy (BLE) options are also available for Android devices.
+To use a security key with Android mobile devices, a user taps the security key on their Near Field Communication (NFC) device.
+Users can also find USB and Bluetooth Low Energy (BLE) options for Android devices.
 Apple mobile devices need Bluetooth-enabled security keys.

 Instead of generating and entering a 2SV code, users can set up their Android or Apple mobile devices to receive a sign-in prompt.
 When they sign in to their Google Account on their computer, they get a "Trying to sign in?" prompt on their mobile device.
 They simply confirm by tapping their mobile device.